Many School Shooters are the Product of Broken Homes

 School shootings have been increasing and there is a strong probability that this is the product of single parent homes that are fatherless, the result of a failed social experiment by the family courts.
 Family courts force children into broken homes with single parents just because the parents divorce or separate even when both parents are fit.

 The following statistics were submitted by Paul Clements, a father in this fight, who has shared this compiled research.
-Much of the research is gender based because there has been a strong father initiative over the last decade to get father’s back into children’s lives after a monotropy standard (which by the way was implemented from mental health workers that the court adopted as the tender years doctrine) caused all of this damage and loss of father’s in children’s lives.
-These are some of the results the studies found from this failed social experiment.
+Much of the research is gender based because there has been a strong father initiative over the last decade to get father’s back into children’s lives after a monotropy standard (which by the way was implemented from mental health workers that the court adopted as the tender years doctrine), this is where the belief was that mother’s were better suited for parenting children, which drove gender-biased family court policies like tender years doctrine, and caused the loss of father’s in children’s lives.

 “Look at the detriment to children and society which comes from sole maternal custody” writes Paul.